Trading vs investing: what’s the difference?

 Basics of investing

 Investing is the traditional ‘buy and hold’ strategy, in which an individual will buy an asset outright with the intention of holding it for a long period of time and selling it for a profit at a later date.
+Please, note that IG International doesn´t offer this possibility, with us you can only trade in CFDs.

 Investing is used as an alternative means of generating a return on cash.
 While you could let your savings sit in a bank and earn interest, you could choose to take a risk with your capital and invest.
 While investments can result in losses, they can also earn you a lot more than you put in.